ebaauw/homebridge-hue/README.md

 ### Configuration
 In Homebridge's `config.json` you need to specify Homebridge Hue as a platform plugin.
 Furthermore, you need to specify what you want to expose to HomeKit.
 See the [Wiki](https://github.com/ebaauw/homebridge-hue/wiki/Configuration) for a complete reference of the `config.json` settings used by Homebridge Hue, and for some examples.

-For finer-grained control of what resources Homebridge Hue exposes to HomeKit, and how, create resource links on the bridge / gateway, see the [Wiki](https://github.com/ebaauw/homebridge-hue/wiki/Resource-Links).
+For finer-grained control of what resources Homebridge Hue exposes to HomeKit, and how, create resource links on the bridge ~~/ gateway~~, see the [Wiki](https://github.com/ebaauw/homebridge-hue/wiki/Resource-Links).

 ### Troubleshooting